Raccoons in the Everglades

-Amongst the thousands of species living and thriving in Everglades National Park, the racoon has been a familiar sight for years.
-Racoons are small, bandit-masked looking animals with dark fur and bushy tails.
+Amongst the thousands of species living and thriving in Everglades National Park, the raccoon has been a familiar sight for years.
+Raccoons are small, bandit-masked looking animals with dark fur and bushy tails.
 They are extremely intelligent and adaptable, and use their front paws and long fingers to feast on a wide variety of food.
-Racoons can snatch their prey out of the water, such as crawfish, frogs, and other aquatic creatures.
+Raccoons can snatch their prey out of the water, such as crawfish, frogs, and other aquatic creatures.
 They also eat fruit, plants, and eggs.

 Everglades experts at the National Academy of Sciences released a study that found that the percentages of medium-sized mammals like raccoons are down dramatically in areas where pythons are becoming more prevalent.
 These snakes are also being blamed for wiping out opossums, bobcats, and other Everglades mammals as well.
 Scientists are expressing concern that pythons in the Everglades will severely disrupt food chains beyond repair, sending even more animals onto the endangered species list.